leafOfTree/vim-project/README.md

 ### Switch between files

-You can define mappings to frequently changed files in the project's `init.vim`
+You can define mappings to frequently changed files in the project's `init.vim`.

 For example as below, you can